 Living in Anacostia, Washington, DC

-Anacostia is an historic neighborhood Washington, D.C., and was one of the first neighborhoods to be incorporated in the Nation's Capital.
+Anacostia, a historic neighborhood Washington, D.C., was one of the first neighborhoods to be incorporated in the Nation's Capital.
 It boasts stunning views of the Anacostia river and beautiful views of the Capitol.
-There's something to appeal to everyone here—from the scenery to culture to historical sites and more.
+There's something here to appeal to everyone —from the scenery to culture to historical sites and more.

 Real Estate in Anacostia, DC

 Located right across from the Navy Yard, Anacostia real estate is a mix of historic, and sometimes eclectic, row houses like the famous, colorful houses of Rosie's Row.
-Homes for sale in Anacostia include Victorian single-family homes, cottages and condominiums, as well as upscale, modern apartments in the newer developments of Anacostia, D.C.
-Whether you're looking for historic or modern housing, there's a little of each in the Anacostia neighborhood.
-Residents here are mostly families and young professionals.
+Homes for sale in Anacostia include Victorian single-family homes, cottages and condominiums, as well as upscale, modern apartments in the newer developments.
+Whether you're looking for historic or modern housing, there's a little of each in the Anacostia neighborhood, with residents mainly consisting of families and young professionals.

 Things to Do and See in Anacostia, Washington, DC

 If you love arts and culture, you'll feel right at home here.
 The Anacostia Museum is a branch of the Smithsonian and hosts wonderful exhibits that revolve specifically around urban life and culture.
 Anacostia is also home to the Anacostia Playhouse, a community theater that regularly hosts a variety of plays and also shares its space with the local high school theater groups.
 Another art venue, the Anacostia Arts Center opened in 2013 and offers art exhibits, eclectic boutiques, performances, classes and events for all ages.
 There is a wide variety of restaurant and dining options in Anacostia that suit all tastes.
 Standard coffee shops, exotic global cuisine and American fare are just a few examples of Anacostia restaurants that locals frequent.

-The Historic District of Anacostia is on the National Register of Historic Places and is home to the popular landmark, World's Largest Duncan Phyfe Chair—a 19.5 foot tall chair that is still a popular focal point in this quirky and eclectic neighborhood.
+The Historic District of Anacostia is on the National Register of Historic Places and is home to the popular landmark, World's Largest Duncan Phyfe Chair—a 19 foot tall chair that is a popular focal point in this quirky and eclectic neighborhood.